 Note that the equilibrium potential has a natural interpretation in terms of \emph{hitting probabilities}, namely $h_{A,B}(x) = \prob_{x}[\tau_A < \tau_B]$ for all $x \in \cS \setminus (A \cup B)$.
 A related quantity is the \emph{equilibrium measure}, $e_{A,B}$, on $A$ which is defined through

-Clearly, the equilibrium measure is only non-vanishing on the (inner) boundary of the sets~$A$ and~$B$.
+Clearly, the equilibrium measure is only non-vanishing on the (inner) boundary of the set~$A$.
 Further, the \emph{capacity} of the pair $(A, B)$ with potential one on $A$ and zero on $B$ is defined by

 In particular, we have that

 Moreover, $\capacity(A, B) = \capacity(B, A)$ and, as an immediate consequence of the probabilistic interpretation of capacities, cf.\ \eqref{eq:capacity:def}, we have that